fbetteo/fastapi-concurrency/readme.md

-# Trying to understand with examples how FastAPI works
+# Trying to understand with examples how FastAPI concurrency works

 What blocks the main thread? what not? what are the differences in thread managing? memory consumption?
 All from a simple point of view.